 Investing in real estate offers a couple of advantages during inflationary periods, and this recent runup is no exception.
 And there is scads of evidence that a diversified portfolio, one that has 20 percent or more invested in real estate, offers strong and stable returns.

-Doug Brien, the CEO of Mynd, believes an inflationary environment creates more opportunities for investors in the single family residential (SFR) market.
+Doug Brien, the CEO of Mynd, believes an inflationary environment creates more opportunities for investors in the SFR market.

 “It’s an attractive option because rents are bound to rise along with inflation,” Brien said, which increases the cash flow for property owners.

-With rates poised to rise in the next year, demand for rental homes is likely to increase as well, he added.
+As rates rise, demand for rental homes is likely to increase as well, he added.

 “If it becomes more expensive for potential buyers to finance a purchase, fewer will be able to afford it,” Brien said.
 “This will increase demand for single family homes and create more upward pressure on rental prices.”